-If you are new in the horology game, it is often hard to decide what is a good first choice.
+If you are new to the horology game, it is often hard to decide what is a good first choice.
 To help you we enlisted the advice of Van Nguyen, General Manager of Calvin Klein watches + jewelry.
-Her top pick for a starter watch, the city; a beautiful watch that you can have with a leather or stainless steel oyster band.
+Her top pick for a starter watch is the city; a beautiful watch that you can have with a leather or stainless steel oyster band.

 The cornerstone of most men’s watch collections is a chronograph, whether it is for the extra functionality or the aesthetic appeal.
 Now some gents may think of a chronograph and associate it with bulky dive watches.
 A chronograph is simply a watch with a stopwatch function, in most modern watches chronograph is synonymous with the three extra dials.

 The city chronograph fits this dynamic with three extra dials as well as a handy date function yet still has a minimal clean look, all encased within 43mm.